+Note 2: There is no fixed minimum transmit power defined in the RTCA DO-155 or EUROCAE ED-30 MOPS since it depends on the height above the ground and on the level of attenuation resulting from ground characteristics.
+Installations should meet the external loop loss characteristics in RTCA DO-155 Appendix B. Per DO-155, the external loop loss is the ratio of the available power entering the receiving antenna aperture to the power leaving the transmitter antenna aperture.

 System Design Constraints

 System Performance, installation, and airworthiness approval considerations should be the initial objectives that may help to formulate System design constraints.
 Communication, Navigation and Surveillance radios, implemented using a distributed architecture, must be compliant with applicable Minimum Operational Performance Standard (MOPS) as specified in (E)TSO requirements.
 It is recommended that TSO performances applicable to a particular communications, navigation, or surveillance radio system be provided by a single entity to avoid performance, integration and airworthiness approval challenges.